You Earned a Ticket!

 Hear Carol and Mary discuss NextGen Science on KALW

 A consortium of 26 states developed the NextGen science standards, and California was a lead participant in the effort.
-Rolling out changes in standards is a significant undertaking that requires new learning materials and training for teachers.
+Rolling out changes in these standards was a significant undertaking that required new learning materials and training for teachers.
 Testing based on the new standards began in 2018-19.

-Math (the “M” in STEM) creates the educational foundation for the other three disciplines.
+Math (the “M” in STEM) is the educational foundation for the other three disciplines.
 It’s also an area where California lags most other states according to the National Assessment of Educational Progress (NAEP).

-In recent years, California's math scores have risen a little bit, but they're still pretty darn weak.
+Based on California’s own annual state tests (CAASPP), math scores in the state have been stubbornly weak.
 An important shift is underway that may help over time.
 Like educators in many other states, California teachers have been adopting the approaches defined in the Common Core standards.
-These standards emphasize a deeper understanding of fewer topics than the prior standards.
-This “less is more” idea is consistent with mathematics instruction in countries that are doing far better in the STEM areas.
+These standards emphasize a deeper understanding of fewer topics than prior standards.
+This “less is more” idea is consistent with mathematics instruction in countries that are doing far better in STEM areas.

 Wondering how this kind of content can be introduced to young students?
 This video series can help:

-For about a decade, California policy actively pushed algebra as an 8th grade course requirement, and enrollment in the course grew sharply.
-By 2012, about 2/3 of California's 8th graders were enrolled in algebra I, and in particular there had been significant growth in the proportion of Black and Latino students enrolled in the course.
+For about a decade in the early 2000s, California policy actively pushed algebra as an eighth grade course requirement.
+Schools, textbook publishers and test designers adjusted their curricula, raising expectations in earlier grades.
+These higher, earlier expectations had a measurable impact: by 2012, about 2/3 of California's eighth graders were enrolled in Algebra I. Notably, the proportion of Black and Latino students enrolled in the course expanded dramatically.

 Most states in America require three or four years of math for high school graduation; only Montana, Maine and California require just two.
 (That's not quite as bad as it sounds — most California school districts set their own, higher graduation requirements for math.)